highbyte/dotnet-6502/vscode-extension/MVP-COMPLETE.md

 npm install
 npm run compile

-# 3. Open in VSCode Extension Development Host
+# 3. Open the extension folder in VSCode
+code .

-# Press F5 in VSCode (from repo root)
+# 4. Press F5 to launch Extension Development Host
+# (This opens a new VSCode window with the extension loaded)

-# 4. In the new window, create launch.json:
+# 5. In the Extension Development Host window, open a folder with a .prg file

+# 6. Create a .vscode/launch.json in that folder:
 {
   "type": "6502",
   "request": "launch",